ucsd-ets/dsc10_tests_creation_guide/README.md

         ok = Notebook('hw01_solution.ok')

 3. Run the tests in the solution notebook to make sure they all pass.<br>
-•	Commit your change and push back to the dsc10 repo. <br>
+•	Finally, commit your change and push back to the dsc10 repo. <br>

 ## For correctness_tests writers:
 •	Setup the work space. <br>
 •	Create / modify the test files under the folder “correctness_tests”. <br>
 •	Check the tests you wrote are correct.
 To do this, you can run your tests against the solution notebook: <br>
   1. Create an ok file for the solution notebook.
 It should be same as the original ok file except the ‘src’ part now becomes the solution notebook, and the ‘tests’ part now uses “correctness_test” folder. <br>
   2. Specify in the solution notebook to use the ok file you just created. ie:

                 ok = Notebook('hw01_solution.ok')

   3. Run the tests in the solution notebook to make sure the correctness_tests you wrote were correct. <br>
-•       Commit your change and push back to the dsc10 repo. <br>
+•       Finally, commit your change and push back to the dsc10 repo. <br>